-However, the old income-based child poverty measures, introduced in the Child Poverty Act 2010, did not address the root causes of poverty.
+The old income-based child poverty measures, introduced in the Child Poverty Act 2010, did not address the root causes of poverty.
 That is why the Welfare Reform and Work Act repealed the 2010 measures and introduced new life chances measures of worklessness and educational attainment.
-Annual reporting on these new measures will ensure action is focussed in the areas that the evidence shows are most important for children’s life chances.
+Annual reporting on these new measures will ensure action is focused in the areas that the evidence shows are most important for children’s life chances.

-I am also proud of the measures to ensure children are offered nutritious meals to help improve their health and development.
-Universal infant free school meals are an excellent way of ensuring children receive a nutritious meal during the day.
-This not only boosts educational achievement, especially for children from disadvantaged backgrounds, but also saves hard-working families hundreds of pounds a year.
+I am proud of the measures to ensure children are offered nutritious meals to help improve their health and development.
+Universal free school meals for infants are an excellent way of ensuring children receive a nutritious meal during the day.
+This not only boosts educational achievement, especially for children from disadvantaged backgrounds but also saves hard-working families hundreds of pounds a year.
 Many children from disadvantaged backgrounds are entitled to receive free school meals throughout their full-time education.

-In addition, the Soft Drinks Industry Levy raised £336 million in the 2019-2020 financial year, and provision results for this financial year are £143 million.
-This money will go towards doubling the Primary Sports Premium, the creation of a Healthy Pupils Capital Fund to help schools upgrade their sports facilities, give children access to top quality PE equipment, and give a funding boost for healthy school breakfast clubs.
+The Soft Drinks Industry Levy raised £334 million in the financial year 2021/22.
+This money will go towards doubling the Primary Sports Premium, the creation of a Healthy Pupils Capital Fund to help schools upgrade their sports facilities, give children access to top-quality PE equipment, and giving a funding boost for healthy school breakfast clubs.

 Ministers have made clear that the importance of the family is paramount.
 I agree, which is why I am glad the “family test” has been formalised as part of the impact assessment for all domestic policies, meaning the Government is always thinking about the impact of its actions on families.
 Additionally, I am proud that the Marriage Allowance recognises marriage in the tax system and means families up and down the country can get a little bit of extra support and financial security.

-Finally, I very much welcome the publication of the first part of the National Food Strategy.
-I have read with interest the recommendations made in the report, in particular those concerning nutrition for disadvantaged families and children and I am pleased that key recommendations made in the Strategy are being implemented.
+I very much welcome the publication of the National Food Strategy.
+I have read with interest the recommendations made in the report, particularly those concerning nutrition for disadvantaged families and children.
+I am pleased that key recommendations made in the Strategy are being implemented.